 My host Bethli started the walk up to the hut a bit early with a friend, to prepare the food, and I joined them.
-Along the way, the two made sure I took note of mountain flowers scattered on grassy knolls and around rocky outcroppings: mountains lilies, forget-me-nots, daisies.
-Their cows were headed for a feast.
+Along the way, the two made sure I took note of mountain flowers scattered on grassy knolls and around rocky outcroppings: mountains lilies, forget-me-nots, and daisies were all around us.
+Their cows were headed for a feast of the first order.

-Our first order of business was to start a fire in the wood-burning stove, to heat water for coffee and tea.
-After that was done,we laid the table laid with sliced meats and Bethli’s homemade Zopf, butter and jam (yes, she made all three and toted them up in her backpack).
+Our first order of business was to start a fire in the wood-burning stove, in order to heat water for coffee and tea.
+After that was done, it was time to lay the table laid with sliced meats and Bethli’s homemade Zopf, butter and jam (yes, she made all three and toted them up the mountain in her backpack).
 All set, we stepped outside to admire the view.